-We are piloting a phenology trail along the lower falls trail in partnership with the EMMA program.
+Our phenology trail along the lower falls trail was created in 2014 in partnership with the EMMA program.
 In our fall 2017 newsletter we talked about phenology – the study of the timing of biological events – and why it’s important.

 If you walk the lower falls loop from the back of the Visitors Center parking lot, over the lower falls bridge, then back along Ten-Mile Creek to the road, you may see trees with metal tags or spots on the ground flagged with small red flags – these are our phenology trail specimens!
 We are currently monitoring several tree and shrub species (red oak, red maple, sugar maple, striped maple, mountain maple, American basswood, yellow birch, Eastern hemlock, American beech, and white ash) and herbaceous species (jewelweed, jack-in-the-pulpit, and Virginia strawberry).
 Data is being entered in Nature’s Notebook, a cross-country citizen science phenology effort.